e271828e/Flight.jl/doc/propellers.md

 To account for compressibility, we can replace the incompressible airfoil coefficients with suitable functions $c_L(M, \alpha)$, $c_D(M, \alpha)$ and $c_{L,\alpha}(M, \alpha)$.
 The same can be done in the equation for $\varepsilon_i$.

 Now the propeller coefficients will be functions of $J$ and $M_{tip}$, so they must be computed and tabulated as such.

+Note: the number of blades affects the total blade section circulation at a given radial distance in the Goldstein's condition, and therefore the more blades we have, the larger the induced velocity will be, and the less is to be gained from adding further blades. in fact, while the traction coefficient increases with the number of blades, the propulsive efficiency is optimal for a single blade and decreases from there